allenai/natural-instructions/tasks/README.md

 `task097_conala_remove_duplicates` | Given a list of numbers remove all of the duplicates in the list | Text Modification, Arithmetic
 `task098_conala_list_intersect` | Given a two lists of numbers find the intersection of the two lists | Answer Generation, Arithmetic
 `task104_semeval_2019_task10_mathematical_answer_generation`	|  Answering multiple choices mathematical problem.	| Mathematical Answer Generation
+`task105_scruples_ethical_judgment`	|  Given two actions choose the one that is considered less ethical.	| Ethical Judgment